divinepromise/final_project_ansible/README.md

 # final_project_ansible
-This project emphasize on the importance of Ansible for network automation.
+This project emphasizes on the importance of Ansible for network automation.